 - When you have multiple domains (such as blogs, marketing, integrations, and so on) as part of your website, using multiple stacks to manage and maintain the content of each domain is simplified.

 - You can keep content related to each domain in a separate stack.
 Thus, it is easier to categorize and classify your website content.

-- Featured blogs or the doc pages from other stacks can be fetched through an API or SDK calls & can be displayed on the home page by creating a custom field that can be used to sync data between stacks.
+- Featured blogs or the doc pages from other stacks can be fetched through an API or SDK calls & can be displayed on the home page by creating a custom field that can sync data between stacks.

 - It is easy to allocate assets and entries when your website is distributed over multiple stacks such as blogs, e-commerce pages, products pages, and so on.

 - It enables teams to work individually on a web page without tempering data of other stacks.
-For example, if a team member is working on blogs, the docs stack should not get affected by entries and assets of another stack which creates a workspace for blogs/docs/e-commerce related things only.
+For example, if a team member is working on blogs, the docs stack should not get affected by entries and assets of another stack, creating a workspace for blogs/docs/e-commerce related things only.

 - Content management becomes simplified for individual team members when working on a large website with multiple assets and entries.

-- If you use multiple stacks, one of the stacks (or may be a couple) can be used as a backup stack which is not possible in case of using a single stack.
+- If you use multiple stacks, one of the stacks (or maybe a couple) can be used as a backup stack which is impossible in case of using a single stack.

 - Unnecessary overheads get involved if you use multiple stacks for a static or a simple website.

-- Managing stack credentials can get difficult for smaller/simpler websites if unnecessary stacks are created.
+- Managing stack credentials can get tricky for smaller/simpler websites if unnecessary stacks are created.